davidexns/dexns-cli/README.md

 ## Running the CLI locally

-If you clone the repository and run `yarn link` or `npm link`, the CLI can then be run with the `dexns` command
+If you clone the repository and run `yarn link` or `npm link`, the CLI can then be run with the `dexns` command after building with `npm run build`.

 ## TODO